obl-ong/bylaws/README.md

    e.
 To manage any funds of the organization.
    f.
 To maintain an active log of the Organization's income and expenditures.
    g.
 To serve as the lead organizer for all fundraisers.
+11. The duties of the General members shall be:
+   a.
+To attend meetings and be informed about the operations of the Organization.
+   b.
+To support the committee in its operations and decision-making.

 ## ARTICLE V: FUNDING